alleyinteractive/wp-seo/readme.txt

 Use the "Remove group" button, or just remove the field content, to remove a custom `<meta>` tag.

+== Formatting Tag "Safe Mode" ==

+You can enable formatting tag "safe mode" by calling `wp_seo_enable_formatting_tag_safe_mode()` in your plugin or theme.
+For example: `add_action( 'template_redirect', 'wp_seo_enable_formatting_tag_safe_mode' )`.

+"Safe mode" means that WP SEO will not set any `<title>` tags or include any `<meta>` tags that would contain an unrecognized formatting tag.

+An "unrecognized" formatting tag could be one with typo, like `#categoories#`.
+Or it could be a formatting tag from another plugin that was later uninstalled.

+When "safe mode" is disabled, WP SEO will include the unrecognized formatting tag in `<title>` or `<meta>` tags as regular text.

+"Safe mode" is disabled by default.
+Which mode to use is up to you.
+It's easy to spot mistakes when safe mode is disabled, but potentially unhelpful to your site if the mistakes aren't caught.

 == Screenshots ==

 1. Settings page